-The resident functions as the "back up" to the on call junior resident and reports to the chief residents.
-Additional mission trips and research time off can be arranged during this year.
+The resident functions as the "back up" to the on-call junior resident and reports to the chief residents.

-The fourth year resident spends their time functioning as a senior OMFS resident assuming the responsibility for the overall function of the OMFS service.
+The fourth-year resident spends their time functioning as a senior OMFS resident assuming the responsibility for the overall function of the OMFS service.

 The resident is expected to be the primary operating surgeon on all major cases performed at SMH and Golisano Children's' Hospital.
-One senior functions as the Clinic Chief and the other as the OR Chief for 6 months each.
+One senior resident functions as the Clinic Chief and the other as the OR Chief for 6 months each.

-Outcomes assessment/board certification:

-Residents take the yearly OMSITE (examination) of the American Board of Oral and Maxillofacial Surgeons.
+Outcomes Assessment/board Certification: Residents take the yearly Oral and Maxillofacial Surgery in training examination-OMSITE of the American Board of Oral and Maxillofacial Surgeons.